-I’ve presented this idea in lectures as:
+I’ve presented this idea in lectures with great titles such as:

-4 Simple Reasons you are Treating Chronic Tight, Stiff and Sore Muscles Incorrectly.
+4 Simple Reasons you are Treating Chronic Tight, Stiff and Sore Muscles Incorrectly. (boring)

-You’re doing it like your Parents.
+Stop doing it like your Parents.
+(Seriously?
+You’re going there?)

 they are too short OR